 The script called Nagari or Devanagari is written from left to right.
 Historically it derives from the Brahmi alphabet of the Ashokan inscriptions.
 Devanagari is currently used for 11 out of 22 scheduled languages of India (Boro/Bodo, Dogri, Hindi, Kashmiri, Konkani, Maithili, Marathi, Nepali, Sanskrit, Santali and Sindhi) and around 45 other languages especially the related Indo-Aryan languages: Bagheli, Bhili, Bhojpuri, Himachali dialects, Magahi, Newar and Rajasthani and its dialects: Marwari, Mewati, Shekhawati, Bagri, Dhundhari, Harauti and Wagdi.
 Closely associated with Sanskrit and Prakrit, it is an alternative script for Kashmiri (by Hindu speakers), Sindhi and Santali.
 It is growing popular in use by speakers of tribal languages of Arunachal Pradesh, Bihar, Chattisgarh, Jharkhand, Madhya Pradesh and Andaman & Nicobar Islands.
 The script is also used in Fiji to represent Fiji Hindi.
 Hindi is also a language of communication in Mauritius, Malaysia, England, Canada, South Africa, Indonesia as well as emigrant communities around the world.
 Nepali is the official language of Nepal as well as one of the official languages of the state of Sikkim in India.
 It is spoken by over 30 million people.

-Devanagari is used by over 120 languages both in India and in South-east-Asia.
+Devanagari is used by over 120 languages both in India and in Southeast Asia.

 The Evolution of the Script

-It is well-known that Devanagari has evolved from the parent script Brahmi, with its earliest historical form known as Aśokan Brahmi, traced to the 4th century B.C.
+It is wellknown that Devanagari has evolved from the parent script Brahmi, with its earliest historical form known as Aśokan Brahmi, traced to the 4th century B.C.
 Brahmi was deciphered by Sir James Prinsep in 1837.
 The study of Brahmi and its development has shown that it has given rise to most of the scripts in India as well as in other countries viz.
 Sri Lanka, Myanmar, Kampuchea, Thailand, Laos, and Tibet to name a few.

 The evolution of Brahmi into present-day Devanagari involved intermediate forms, common to other scripts such as Gupta, and its two generates – Siddaṃ and Śāradā in the north and Grantha and Kadamba in the South.
 Devanagari can be said to have developed from the Kutila script, a descendant of the Gupta script, in turn a descendent of Brahmi.
 The word "kutila", meaning ‘crooked’, was used as a descriptive term to characterize the curving shapes of the script, compared to the straight lines of Brahmi.
 This inheritance is the reason for some of the characters across the scripts that will be considered under the Neo-Brahmi GP to look similar to each other despite belonging to totally different code blocks.